Roybal Coordinating Center

 About the Roybal Program

-Nine of the thirteen currently funded Roybal Centers focus on the development of interventions in domains such as improving mobility and prolonging independent living, fostering appropriate prescription medicine use, improving healthcare delivery by utilizing economic-based behavioral interventions, promoting physical activity, coping with fear, decreasing and managing pain, and leveraging technology for behavior change.
-The four remaining Roybal Centers focus on the development of interventions for dementia care by transforming residential palliative care for persons with dementia, using technologies to improve care-support intervention development, decreasing care-provider isolation, and strengthening informal care giving skills.
+Eleven of the fifteen currently funded Roybal Centers focus on the development of interventions in domains such as improving mobility and prolonging independent living, fostering appropriate prescription medicine use, improving healthcare delivery by utilizing economic-based behavioral interventions, promoting physical activity, coping with fear, decreasing and managing pain, and leveraging technology for behavior change.
+The four remaining Roybal Centers focus on the development of interventions for dementia care by transforming residential palliative care for persons with dementia, using technologies to improve care-support intervention development, decreasing care-provider isolation, and strengthening informal caregiving skills.

 The Roybal Centers collectively build a research infrastructure designed to meet the following goals:

-For more than 25 years, Dr. Davidson has served in leadership roles with diverse stakeholder teams focused on advancing scientific and educational missions through the generation and utilization of research-based evidence.
-She previously served as the vice dean for organizational effectiveness and executive director of the Center for Behavioral Cardiovascular Health at Columbia University and chief academic officer for New York Presbyterian Hospital.
-Dr. Davidson earned her Masters of Applied Science in industrial/organizational psychology as well as her PhD in clinical psychology from the University of Waterloo (Canada).
+For more than 25 years, Dr. Davidson has served in leadership roles for teams focused on the advancement of scientific, educational and patient care missions through both the generation and implementation of evidence-based practices.
+She has been the principal investigator of more than 30 federally funded grants and authored over 300 peer-reviewed articles.
+Dr. Davidson is also past chair of the United States Preventive Services Task Force.
+She has a PhD in clinical health psychology and a MASc in industrial/organizational psychology.
+Dr. Davidson earned her Masters of Applied Science in industrial/organizational psychology, as well as her PhD in clinical psychology from the University of Waterloo (Canada).